Franz Xaver Setzer: Biography

 He received his training at the Imperial Royal Institute of Prints and Drawings, he later founded his own studio in 1909.
-Setzer saw his portraits as works of art and the style of portraiture against unvarnished background he used was considered very modern at that time.
+Setzer saw his portraits as works of art, and the style of portraiture against an unvarnished background he used was considered very modern at that time.
 The news that the portraits created in Setzer's studio were of the highest artistic quality had quickly spread in Vienna during the interwar years.
 The well-lit studio in the attic of the Museumstrasse 5 in the 7th district in Vienna was one of the first addresses for portraits.

 The ambience of "Setzer – Photographische Bildnisse, behind the German Volkstheater" – as an advertising card from early years describes the location – met the high demands and was equipped with "a lift and a telephone".
 Personalities from the theatre, opera and cultural scene of Setzer were portrayed in their early years.
 Among the first customers before 1920 were the composer Arnold Schönberg, the actress Hedwig Bleibtreu and the writer Stefan Zweig.
 He ran the studio with his future wife Friederike von Winternitz.
 In 1920 Setzer married the opera singer Marie Gutheil-Schoder this marriage expanded his social position.
 In addition to contemporary artists, representatives of the aristocracy, politicians and economists were increasingly included in the group of people who were photographed by Setzer.

 Alternating photos show that Franz Xaver Setzer also had friendly contacts with his contemporary colleagues, such as Madame d'Ora and Arthur Benda.

 Setzer made repeated trips to Salzburg.
 The Salzburg Festival was an opportunity to make photos on location – for example, of Giacomo Puccini, Max Reinhardt and Maria Jeritza – as well as receiving commissions for the studio in Vienna.
 In April 1920, twenty-year-old Marie Karoline Tschiedel took up a position as assistant to the artist in the studio.
 She had also studied at the KuK Graphische Lehr- und Versuchsanstalt and specialized in the fields of portrait photography and negative retouching.

 The global economic crisis in the 1930s also affected the work in the studio.
 The situation deteriorated and Setzer withdrew, also for health reason.
 Tschiedel, who had already worked closely with Setzer in recent years, became the technical director of the studio in 1934 and increasingly assumed overall responsibility for the studio.

 At the age of 52, Franz Xaver Setzer died in January 1939 as a result of a serious illness.
-The last shot of Setzer is listed in the record book number 18448.
+The last shot of Setzer is listed in the record book number, 18448.
 Marie Karoline Tschiedel took over the studio from his heirs and continued it under the name Setzer-Tschiedel until 1980.